 - Popular Lake Activities: Fishing, wakeboarding, houseboating

-As one of the largest reservoirs in the U.S., Lake Cumberland is paradise for boaters looking for recreational fun.
+As one of the largest reservoirs in the U.S., Lake Cumberland is a paradise for boaters looking for recreational fun.
 If fishing is your passion, Kentucky is home to some of the best lake vacations in the U.S. Bass, trout, and walleye are just a couple of the record-holding fish caught at Lake Cumberland.
 Fishing boats aren’t the only thing you’ll see out on the water.
-Speed boats pulling tubes, wakeboarders, and water-skiers are also popular.
+Speed boats pulling tubes, wakeboarders, and water skiers are also popular at Lake Cumberland.
 If you own a houseboat or have dreamed of renting one, Lake Cumberland State Dock is the place to do it!
 Go hiking, explore historic sites, or try horseback riding at Lake Cumberland State Park.
-You can also find camping at General Burnside Island.
-This park in the middle of the lake is home to good golfing and picnic spots.
-Need a drink after a day in the sun?
-Check out Fountain Square downtown, and grab a beer at Jarfly Brewing Co.
+You can also find camping and an 18-hole golf course at General Burnside Island.
+This park in the middle of the lake is home to plenty of golfing and picnic spots.

 - Location: Hall County, Georgia